WFOV-LP

 WFOV-LP, 92.1 FM, (branded "Our Voices Radio") is a low power radio station with a variety format licensed to Flint Odyssey House, Inc., a sober living facility in Flint, Michigan, and operated in association with Spectacle Productions.
 It features a mix of adult hits music, original and syndicated talk shows, and local public affairs programming including Flint City Council, Genesee County Commission, and Flint school board meetings.
 It calls itself a public access station, brokering time to local talent for a nominal fee, including former WKUF-LP personality Tom Sumner.
-It has a broadcast range of 10 miles from its 108 ft high, 85 watt transmitter near Flint Junior High School.
+It has a broadcast range of 10 miles from its 69 ft high, 100 watt transmitter near Flint Fire Station #6 on West Pierson Road.